 Having the party at home is obviously the cheapest option, research ideas for themed games to play at home.
 Turning your hallway into a spiderweb can be easily done with some tacks and some white wool for example or make your own themed pin the tail game, we’ve had pin the pizza on the turtle before.
 Pass the parcel can be played using music from the programme/film and using themed gifts.
 The old traditional games are often the easiest to accomplish and the most well received.
 They’ve lasted this long for a reason, they work!
 There are some great party game ideas on Pinterest.
 I created a board for a Super Mario themed party and a sleepover movie theme.
-All children love a bouncy castle or a trampoline which is a cheap way of entertaining them, if you can get a themed bouncy castle even better but trust me the kids won’t care!
+All children love a bouncy castle which is a cheap way of entertaining them, if you can get a themed bouncy castle even better but trust me the kids won’t care!

 I love playing around with the food you can achieve this very cheaply by using a little imagination.
 I’ve turned animal crackers and mini rolls into lions driving cars for Lightening McQueen party and turned flapjacks into traffic lights using jelly tots.
 Let your imagination run free or if you’re a tired, stressed out Mum with no time to think (#normalmum) then use Pinterest for great ideas.